-SICIT's business outlook for FY 2020 looks promising as the company has achieved strong 9M 2020 financials.
-The company recorded a growth in revenues of 11.5% YoY, substantially in line with management expectations, though with a different mix of agricultural/industrial/fat sectors.
-The company expects to continue to grow and achieve high single-digit to low double-digit top-line growth in 2020.
+SICIT's business outlook for FY 2021 looks promising as the company has achieved strong FY 2020 financials.
+The company recorded a growth in revenues of 11.5% YoY, above management expectations, though with a different mix of agricultural/industrial/fat sectors.
+The company expects to continue to grow and achieve high single-digit to low double-digit top-line growth in 2021.
 However, uncertainty over the future impact of COVID-19 in Italy and in the other countries where SICIT operates has made it difficult for the company to provide detailed forecasts for the full year.
-In the event of another lockdown, the company has piled enough inventory of raw materials and hydrolyzed proteins stock to avoid any disruptions in production.
+To deal with the possibility of another lockdown, the company has piled up enough inventory of raw materials and hydrolyzed protein stock to avoid any disruptions in production.